 If your computer isn’t responding suddenly, you can troubleshoot and see what causes the problem.
 Here’s how to do it:

-- Open Control Panel in your computer, and view by small icons or large icons.
+- Open the Control Panel on your computer, and view by small icons or large icons.

 - Click Troubleshooting.